 Faculty Writing Coaches are available to support writers at the graduate level in addition to our continued peer tutoring for undergraduate writers.
 Writing Coaches are available to meet with graduate students in person or remotely (over Skype, Hangouts, collaborative conferencing via Google Docs, etc.).
 Writing Coaches (all of whom have an M.A. or Ph.D.) can provide support at any stage of the writing process, including outlining, drafting, structuring discussion of an idea, supporting ideas with research, evidence analysis, organization, and voice.

-If you are a graduate student seeking assistance from a Writing Coach, please contact:
+If you are a graduate student seeking assistance from a Writing Coach, please schedule an appointment on Accudemia or contact:

 Our Writing Coaches are teaching faculty in the English Department.
 We are passionate about writing as a tool for learning, personal growth, and community transformation.